babelouest/glewlwyd/docs/REGISTER.md

 ### Enter personal data and register schemes if necessary

-When the first step is complete, the new user must register one or more authentication method, such as choosing a password, registering an OTP, a TLS certificate, or a Webauthn device.
+When the first step is complete, the new user must register one or more authentication method, such as choosing a password, registering an OTP, a TLS certificate, or a WebAuthn device.

 A message below the screen will explain to the user the mandatory schemes the user must achieve to be able to complete its registration.